weronikazak/weronikazak.github.io/blog/_posts/2021-05-16-2_Predictive_Models.md

 ---
 layout: post
-title:  "Predictive Models"
+title:  "Predictive Models - Regression"
 date:   2021-05-16 16:10:35 +0100
 categories: "machine learning"
-description: "TO WRITE."
+description: "Least squares minimizes the sum of squared errors.
+This is the same as maximizing the likelihood of observed data if you start thinking of the problem in terms of probabilities and probability distribution functions."
-image: 'images/blog/beginner.jpg'
+image: 'images/blog/predictive.png'

 ---
 ### Linear Regression